Tiderays +Damien McFly

 TOM ROBINSON, BBC RADIO 6 MUSIC

-On 16th December 2018, they received the accolade of 'Artist of the Week' by Born to be Wide in The Scotsman newspaper in partnership with The Association of Independent Music which you can read here.
+In December 2018 they received the accolade of 'Artist of the Week' by Born to be Wide in The Scotsman newspaper in partnership with The Association of Independent Music which you can read here.

 In Summer 2019, Jim Gellatly showed further support for Tiderays by featuring them in his New Music column in The Scottish Sun.

-Their debut album "Moving On" was released on CD on November 29th 2019 followed by a launch gig at the esteemed King Tut's Wah Wah Hut, Glasgow.
+Their debut album "Moving On" was released on CD in November 2019 followed by a launch gig at the esteemed King Tut's Wah Wah Hut, Glasgow.
 It is available for digital download across all major platforms.

 The nine-track album is an opportunity for lead vocalist Eddie Oakes to tell vivid stories of his life experiences.
 Eddie has been writing since the age of 17, with some of his best songs coming from raw emotions and "moving on" showed that side.

 There are tracks that present Oakes' fragility, while the next will be "cinematic and anthemic which would happily score a big road trip through Scotland's hills" (Dumfries and Galloway Life) - highlighting Tiderays' versatility and exploration in his writing.

 The album was reviewed by Bruce McKenzie from Dumfries & Galloway Life, defining it as a "superb nine track extravaganza".
 You can read his full review here.